Pet Euthanasia & Support Team

 Private Pet Cremation – $199*

 If you would like your loved one’s ashes returned to the comfort of home, individual cremation is the right choice for you.
-The pet cremation ceremony takes place within 24 hours of pickup and is then delivered by courier within days to your preferred location.
-Private cremation includes free pickup an delivery. (*Addl fee of $99 for cherry wood urn, brass name plate, and pawprint tribute.)
+The pet cremation ceremony takes place within the first day of pickup by the pet crematory and is then delivered by UPS tracker to your preferred location.
+Private cremation includes free pickup an delivery. (*Addl fee of $49 for urn only, or Premium package option of $99 for cherry wood urn, brass name plate, and pawprint tribute.)

 Communal Pet Cremation – $99*